 The European Highway Code training and testing programme (also known as the Matrix Test) is for those stationed in Germany who are entitled to drive in Europe.

 It is designed to help military personnel, civilian staff and family members to understand the differences in signage, rules and regulations when driving in Germany and to a lesser degree driving in Belgium, Holland and France.
 The key priority differences between the UK and Europe are covered here.

 A number of users have reported difficulties receiving the results via email.
-This is most likely to happen if you are using a hotmail account.
 If you do not receive your certificate within a short time then use the Contact form to get in touch.

 Browser & Device Infomation